The Farmstead Heritage Festival

 Farm Tour

-Join Rob for a tour of the farm and walk through the fields, exploring regenerative agriculture practices!
+Join Rob for a family friendly tour of the farm and walk through the fields, exploring regenerative agriculture practices!
 Visit the laying hens, broiler chickens, and cattle.

 BBQ & Beer!